homeabout usour girlskittensgallerycontactlinks

 *The application for 'New breed' status for the Ocicat Classic means the status of the Ocicat is unaffected.
 The Ocicat is a spotted breed by definition, and will remain so!

-His name is S*Marble & Silk´s N. Tiramisú (the N. is for Neo), he is a Tawny Ocicat Classic, who will be arriving in the UK this Winter from Sweden.
-We are very grateful to his breeder Pernilla for entrusting us with one of her much loved babies.
+His registered name is S*Marble & Silk´s N. Tiramisú (the N. is for Neo!), he is a Tawny Ocicat Classic, who arrived on 21st January 2009 from Sweden.
+We are very grateful to his breeder, Pernilla Hansson, for entrusting us with one of her beautiful boys.
 Pernilla has been very supportive of the recognition being sought for the Ocicat Classic in the UK, and we are sure her boy will make her proud!
-We hope he will play his part in the foundation of the Ocicat Classic, allowing us to provide a broader genetic base on which to establish our own breeding program.

 marble and silks cattery